 Marathon Petroleum Corp.
 President & CEO Michael Hennigan

-For the first quarter of 2021, MPC reported a net loss of $242 million, compared to a net loss of $9.2 billion for the first quarter of 2020.
-Adjusted net loss was $132 million, compared to $106 million for the same quarter in 2020.
+For the three-month span of Q2, MPC reported net income of $8.5 billion, compared to net income of $9 million for the second quarter of 2020.
+Adjusted net income was $437 million, compared to an adjusted net loss of $868 million for Q2 2020.

-Based in Findlay, Marathon Petroleum Corp. is an integrated downstream energy company that operates the nation's largest refining system.
-MPC's marketing system includes branded locations across the United States, including Marathon brand retail outlets.
-Speedway LLC, an MPC subsidiary, owns and operates retail convenience stores across the U.S. MPC also owns the general partner and majority limited partner interest in MPLX LP, a midstream company.
+Findlay-based MPC operates the nation's largest refining system.
+Its marketing system includes branded locations across the U.S., including Marathon brand retail outlets.
+MPC also owns the general partner and majority limited partner interest in MPLX LP, a midstream company.